Annotation Configuration

 userMapper.insert(user);

-MyBatis-Plus will automatically generate an SQL statement similar to the following:
+MyBatis-Plus will automatically generate an SQL statement similar to:

 INSERT INTO sys_user (nickname, age, email)VALUES ('John Doe', 25, 'john.doe@example.com');

-field is empty, the generated SQL will exclude the nickname
+If the nickname field is empty, the generated SQL will not include the nickname field:

 INSERT INTO sys_user (age, email)VALUES (25, 'john.doe@example.com');

-This behavior is equivalent to the following custom MyBatis XML configuration:
+This achieves the same effect as the following custom MyBatis XML configuration:

 <mapper namespace="com.example.mapper.UserMapper">